Oregon State University Chamber Music Workshop

 This workshop is offered to advanced players (Session I and Session II) and to intermediate players (Session I only).
 Enrollment is selective and limited to 40 students in each session.
 See audition requirements on the application requirements page.

-Students fifteen and older may register in our residential option on the OSU campus.
+Students fourteen and older may register in our residential option on the OSU campus.
+View the tab to the right for details.

 Scholarships are available for both high merit and demonstrated financial need.